-Credit scores only consider the information in your credit profile.
-They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding other personal factors.
+Credit scores only assess the information in your credit reports.
+They do not take into account income, savings, down payment amount, or personal factors like sex ethnicity, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan without considering other irrelevant factors.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
-Your score results from both positive and negative information in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score is calculated wtih both positive and negative information in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-To get a credit score, borrowers must have an active credit account with a payment history of six months.
-This payment history ensures that there is sufficient information in your credit to build an accurate score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to spend a little time building credit history before they apply for a loan.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to assign a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to spend some time building credit history before they apply.

 Main Street Mortgage Company can answer your questions about credit reporting.
-Give us a call at (713) 528-1245.
+Give us a call: (713) 528-1245.